rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      An opportunity to create impact at scale and work with bureaucratic leaders in the government administration, brought Mohit to Samagra.
+      An opportunity to create impact at scale and work with bureaucratic leaders in the government administration, brought him to Samagra.
       Currently, he is part of the KONNECT team in Odisha.
     image: /img/edited_img_4119.jpg
     linkedInProfile: 'https://www.linkedin.com/in/mohit-vijay-433a81192/'